dennislee22/dask-xgboost/README.md

     4. [Perform inference with the trained model](model-inference.py) to make prediction on the new dataset.

 ## Test 1: Train XGboost model with larger-than-memory datasets
-- Train XGboost model with Pandas with 3GB of csv dataset using a node of 8G RAM.
+- Train XGboost model with Pandas with 3GB of csv dataset using a node/pod equipped with 8G RAM.
 ```tel
 $ python train-xboost-pandas.py

 Reading '3G_cdr_data.csv' with pandas...
 Killed
 ```
-- The process is killed almost instantly because the dataset is too large to fit into the memory of a node.
+- The process is killed almost instantly because the dataset is too large to fit into the memory of a node/pod.

 <img width="1182" height="217" alt="image" src="https://github.com/user-attachments/assets/ae627dff-0687-4445-ad95-1998957f96dd" />

-- Train XGboost model with Pandas with 3GB of csv dataset using a node of 12G RAM.
-The script completes successfully with larger memory size.
+- Train XGboost model with Pandas with 3GB of csv dataset using a node/pod with 12G RAM.
+The script completes successfully using a node/pod with larger memory size.

 ```
 $ python train-xboost-pandas.py